krestenkrab/triq/README.markdown

 false
 2> </pre>

-Modules compiled with the `triq.hrl` header, auto-export all functions named `prop_*`, which is handy for testing all the properties of a module using `triq:check(?MODULE)`, thus:
+Modules compiled with the `triq.hrl` header, auto-export all functions named `prop_*`, and have a function added called `check/0` which runs `triq:check/1` on all the properties in the module.

-    1> triq:check(mymodule).

-Also, `triq.hrl` adds a function called `check/0` which does that for you, so the above is equivalent to saying

     1> mymodule:check().